 Two weeks ago, we took a look at the invite-only beta of Redbox Instant.
 In that article, we gave a brief glimpse into what the fledgling service's library had to offer.
 Of course, the inevitable question had to be asked: how does it stack up against Netflix?
 Or Amazon Instant Video for that matter?
 While we're at it, how does Google's Play Store compare?
 Those are pretty big questions!
 So, they deserve pretty big answers.
+Today, we have them.

 Update: Turns out the app is only compatible with LG Google TV's for the time being (meaning no Google TV set top boxes are compatible at this time).
 That's lame.

 Remember Google TV?
 You know, the Google-developed set top box running an Android variant that never managed to catch on?
 Well, if you're one of the small but dedicated users of the most neglected streaming device around, there's reason to celebrate: Amazon's Instant Video app, previously "exclusive" to the Kindle Fire, iPad, Roku, TiVo, Blu-ray players, various connected TVs, and just about everything except standard Android devices, is available on Google Play from your Google TV.
 Read More